 Let’s Talk About Where The Forum Really Takes Place (At The Microphones)

 I had referenced the Microphones earlier, saying “…this is where the Forum truly takes place.”

 The Forum Leader will be very encouraging for the participants to share their breakthroughs, and breakdowns with the whole room.
 Every time you raise your hand to speak, you have to go to the microphone.

 It’s no surprise that in the beginning of the course, this sharing is a little sparse, and will likely be dominated by a select handful that are just more open by nature (are there plants in there to get that sharing going?
 You decide.
 I’m not a conspiracy theorist so I don’t really care if there is or not).
-But as the breakthroughs continue to take place in peoples lives, they start to feel COMPELLED to share with the others in the course.
+But as the breakthroughs continue to take place in peoples lives, the rest of the participants start to feel COMPELLED to share with the others in the course.

 These stories are going to be amazing.
 There will be many tears shed by the individuals that are at the microphones, and some stories will cause tears to be shed by the rest of the room.

 The most amazing part of the Forum for me was watching the Forum Leaders in action as they coached participants through breakdowns.
 The Forum Leaders are truly special people and there just isn’t words to describe the help that they offer to the world.

 A participant will go to the microphone and be angry, or frustrated, or sad about something.
 The Forum leader will ask questions and coach them through this using the teachings of the course that have been covered, and dig into this event or perceived problem so as to help the person see their role in creating the very problem that they are so upset about.

 The subsequent breakthroughs and courage that ensues is inspiring and where you can actually apply the teachings to the issues that you have in your life.

 What am I Going to Learn?
 (Your Breakthrough)